timkg/swapiships/README.md

 # How to run it
 The `src` folder contains the source code files, which need to be compiled and bundled before they can be used in the browser.
-This is done using babel.js for compilation and webpack for bundling.
+This is done using [babel.js](https://babeljs.io/) for compilation and [webpack](https://webpack.js.org/) for bundling.

 ## Requirements
-Node.js and npm
+You need [Node.js and npm](https://nodejs.org/) installed on your system.

 ## Instructions

-Clone or download the repository
+Clone the repo using `git` or download it as a zip file from [github](https://github.com/timkg/swapiships)

 ```
 git clone https://github.com/timkg/swapiships.git